Bronze: Rights Committed is the first stage of the Rights Respecting Schools Award

 - Achieving Bronze – Face to face training for one day, facilitated by a Professional Adviser and joined by fellow teachers to share your progress with other schools at the same stage

-- Starting RRSA Online – An online learning course to help kick-start your RRSA journey, with guidance from a Professional Adviser and online discussion forums with fellow teachers
+- Starting RRSA Online – An online training course to help kick-start your RRSA journey, with guidance from a Professional Adviser and online discussion forums with fellow teachers

 Find out how to start working towards and applying for Bronze.